PlagScan/PlagScan_moodle/README.md

 Bug Fix:
 --------

+    - Fix a bug where a task was showing an error when trying to get a file to upload that did not exist no longer during the process
     - Delete unused code and files
     - Better organization
     - Code review following Moodle standars and code styling guidelines